 Carve a cut into the wax with a plastic knife, being careful to only cut the wax, not your skin.

 Apply red cream makeup to a sponge and pat it over the entire piece of wax and the surrounding skin.
 Repeat this process with yellow cream makeup to give the surrounding area a raw and irritated appearance.

 You can use colored eye shadows in place of cream makeup if necessary.

 Look for a makeup kit called a "bruise wheel" when you're shopping for cream makeup.
 These kits usually contain red, purple, black, green and yellow cream makeups to help you create realistic-looking bruises.

 You can easily take off your fake bruises and fake wounds with everyday makeup remover.

 Dip a large makeup brush into baby powder and dust the powder over the cream makeup.
 This will soften the colors and dry the makeup slightly.

-Pour fake blood directly onto the cut you created in step three.
-Don't worry if the blood overflows or spills onto the surrounding skin as this is what naturally happens with a real cut.
+Pour fake blood directly onto the cut you created in step 3.
+Don't worry if the blood overflows or spills onto the surrounding skin as a real cut also does this.